Asiya-Yunusa/Asiya-Yunusa/README.md

 - 👋 Hi, I’m @Asiya-Yunusa
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently learning Terraform, Git and how to create CI/CD pipelines.
+- 🌱 I’m currently learning a lot of stuff.
-- 💞️ I’m looking to collaborate on proects that involve designing deployment pipelines for web applications
+- 💞️ I’m looking to collaborate on proects that involve designing and implementing deployment pipelines for web applications
 - 📫 How to reach me asiyaiyunusa@gmail.com or WhatsApp: +2348068824133

 <!---